I live in the countryside of Leicestershire, near the National Forest, the many Reservoirs, Roman roads and beautiful countryside all seem to join

 (A Veteran is a person experienced in a particular area and in many parts of the world it is used to

-refer to people with experience in the armed forces or law enforcement.
+with experience in the armed forces or law enforcement.
 A common mistaken belief is that one

 this widely held misconception women have often been excluded from this equation.